Layne believes in sharing life experiences. Acceptance and surrender are two important ingredients for personal growth.

 Ladies, we're here because we all have one thing in common.
 As we age, we start to notice every little change in our bodies.
 We think that the little laugh lines on the corners of our eyelids and the effect of time on the body become more and more pronounced over the years—even if others never notice.
 We may be saying to ourselves "I don't feel pretty anymore" or "I don't feel sexy anymore."
 We are our own biggest critics!

 At some point, especially for those in a relationship, we may start to fall into a hole.
 We may ask ourselves, "Does my husband even find me attractive?" or "Why don't men check me out anymore?"
 We may wonder where our love life has gone or reminiscence over pictures of our younger days and all the fun we used to have.

-Did you know there will always be an older version of you looking back at the younger version of you (yes, the younger you right now!) reminiscing over your looks and your vitality?
+Did you know there will always be an older version of you looking back at the younger version of you (yes, the younger you right now!) reminiscing over your looks and your youth?
 You need to start appreciating what you have at this moment!

 "You're going to want to take a picture of those because years later you're going to be looking back and wishing.
 Enjoy your body while you have it.
 You may think this and that, but one day you'll be looking back thinking you had it all."